What is life insurance?

 - Getting married

-- Purchasing or upgrading a new home
+- Buying or upgrading to a new home

 - Taking out a mortgage

-- Birth of your first child
+- The birth of a child

 - Change in your personal health